corbado/corbado-nodejs/README.md

 ### Error handling

-The Corbado PHP SDK throws errors for all errors.
+The Corbado Node.js SDK throws exceptions for all errors.
 The following errors are thrown:

-- `BaseErrors` for failed assertions and configuration errors (client side)
+- `BaseError` for failed assertions and configuration errors (client side)
-- `ServerErrors` for server errors (server side)
+- `ServerError` for server errors (server side)

 If the Backend API returns a HTTP status code other than 200, the Corbado Node.js SDK throws a `ServerError`.
 The `ServerError`class provides convenient methods to access all important data: